-“Well, then, sign me up!” said no one ever.
-This definition does not exactly promote the warm fuzzies or the desire to feel this on a daily basis.
+This definition does not exactly bring about the desire to lean into feeling this on a regular basis.
 It does, however, shine a light on the reason so many of us struggle with vulnerability.

-The leadership and culture of our workplaces sets the tone for what is acceptable there.
-Employees can experience strong motivation to not display emotion or share what they think and feel for fear of backlash or loss of respect.
+The leadership and culture of our workplaces sets the tone for what is acceptable in that environment.
+Employees can experience strong motivation to avoid displaying any emotion or sharing what they think and feel for fear of backlash or loss of respect.
 Men and women can also have very different expectations modeled for each gender, affecting levels of trust overall.

 The media teaches us what is acceptable through movies, shows, the actions of celebrities, and social media.
 Many times, what is modeled and taught is not helpful.
 The current culture of social media can be quick to attack from a safe and sometimes anonymous distance.
 If we come to believe that vulnerability is weakness, we will most likely do all we can to avoid this experience altoghether.